NetoECommerce/App-Tutorial/README.md

 ## Configure OAuth

-To make the OAuth process easy, you'll be using a package called `passport` which allows you to define auth strategies easily.
+To make the OAuth process easy, you'll be using a package called `passport`.
+It lets you define auth strategies easily.
 Create a new file called `passport.js` and add the following:

 ```javascript
 const passport = require("passport");